 Preliminary version.
-We are grateful to Bernie Black, Alon Brav, Pierre Collin-Dufresne, Beni Lauterbach, John Kay, Colin Mayer, Pietro Veronesi, Russ Wermers, Yishay Yafeh and participants at the 2018 Institutional Investor Activism and Engagement Conference in Tel Aviv and Jerusalem, the 2019 Corporate Governance Conference at Drexel University, as well as seminar participants at London Business School, Goethe University Frankfurt, Frankfurt School of Finance, UCLA, Warwick University, and University of Zurich for comments.
+We are grateful to Bernie Black, Lucian Bebchuk, Itzhak Ben-David, Alon Brav, Pierre Collin-Dufresne, Vyacheslav (Slava) Fos, Beni Lauterbach, John Kay, Colin Mayer, René Stulz, Ian Tonks, Pietro Veronesi, Mike Weisbach, Russ Wermers, Miriam Schwartz-Ziv, Yishay Yafeh and participants at the 2018 Institutional Investor Activism and Engagement Conference in Tel Aviv and Jerusalem, the 2019 Corporate Governance Conference at Drexel University, an ECGI Roundtable hosted by Hermes in London, as well as seminar participants at BI Oslo, Cambridge University, OSU, London Business School, Goethe University Frankfurt, the Frankfurt School of Finance, RIETI/Waseda Tokyo, UCLA, Utrecht, the University of Bath, the University of Zurich and Warwick University for comments.
 Becht, Franks, and Wagner thank Norges Bank Investment Management (NBIM) under the Norwegian Finance Initiative (NFI) Research Programme, the Goldschmidt Chair for Corporate Governance at the Solvay Brussels School for Economics and Management (SBS-EM) at Université libre de Bruxelles, and the BAFFI CAREFIN Centre for Applied Research on International Markets, Banking, Finance and Regulation at Bocconi University for financial support.
 We gratefully acknowledge the contributions of Mike Everett, Alison Kennedy, Simon McCallum, Chris McLeod, Keith Skeoch, Euan Stirling, Douglas Wilson (all at Aberdeen Standard Investments and previously at Standard Life Investments) for patiently answering our questions and providing data.
 Guy Jubb provided invaluable insights from the time he headed the SLI governance and stewardship group.
 ASI provided confidential data and had the right to read and comment on drafts of this paper before publication.
 One of the authors declares that he is currently a holder of Standard Life Aberdeen shares, purchased during the 2006 demutualisation.